-The College of Engineering, Architecture and Computer Sciences (CEACS) is one of
+The College of Engineering and Architecture (CEA) is one of

 Howard University's 13 schools and colleges.
-CEACS is composed of the School of
+CEA is composed of the School of

 Engineering and Computer Sciences and the School of

 The CEA is home to six academic departments offering accredited undergraduate, graduate and professional programs.
 The departments include Architecture and Design, Chemical Engineering, Civil & Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Computer Science.
 For additional information you may also see Academic Programs.